 - Tip sheets

 This social media content ideas cheat sheet is a good example of a useful checklist.
-Just extract the key points from any of your content, such as a blog post or a video, then lay them out as a checklist using Word or Google Doc.
-You can also use Canva to convert into a graphic and export as PDF.
+Just extract the key points from any of your content, such as a blog post or a video, then lay them out as a checklist using Word or Google Docs.
+You can also use Canva to convert into a graphic and export it as a PDF.

 Once you have decided on the best content marketing types that you want to include in your content marketing plan—you can then proceed to distribute your content using various platforms.

 Remember, you don’t have to stick to a type of content that the internet considers effective or your competitors are using.
 Go back to your target market, see where they are in the sales funnel, and create different content marketing types to cover all your audience segments.